AntonioMellies/app_controle_despesas/README.md

-# expenses
+# Expenses App

-A new Flutter project.
+This project is an expenses control app example created during the learning a programming language Dart/Flutter.

-## Getting Started
+## Flutter - Getting Started

 This project is a starting point for a Flutter application.